 CONS:

-• Knowledge Loss: The introduction of gaps between individuals and teams in the split-desk model poses a risk of losing specialised knowledge, market insights, or a comprehensive understanding of the specific needs of clients.
+- Knowledge Loss: The introduction of gaps between individuals and teams in the split-desk model poses a risk of losing specialised knowledge, market insights, or an understanding of the specific needs of clients.
 This potential knowledge loss can negatively affect the recruitment process’s overall effectiveness.

 Conclusion:

-When answering the question “What is full desk recruiting?”, it is evident that full-desk recruiting demands recruiters to seamlessly blend client and candidate facets to embody a unique versatility in the competitive job market.
+When answering the question “What is full desk recruiting?”.
+It is evident that full-desk recruiting demands recruiters to seamlessly blend client and candidate facets to embody a unique versatility in the competitive job market.
 This holistic approach is more than a job — it’s a strategic advantage.
-In a world where talent is a coveted commodity, the full desk model positions recruiters as pivotal partners, adept at navigating both the candidate and client landscapes.
+In a world where talent is a coveted commodity, the full desk model positions recruiters as pivotal partners.
+They are adept at navigating both the candidate and client landscapes.
 The ability to manage end-to-end processes, from sourcing to building lasting client relationships, requires a diverse skill set and a nuanced understanding of both recruitment and sales strategies.

 As we weigh the pros and cons, it’s essential to recognise that the full desk approach isn’t a one-size-fits-all solution.
 Success in this dual role requires a delicate balancing act.
-It’s about understanding that while time may seem spread thin, the intricate market knowledge gained can enhance confidence in both selling services to clients and understanding client needs when sourcing talent.
+It’s about understanding that while time may seem spread thin, the intricate market knowledge gained can enhance confidence.
+This is in both selling services to clients and understanding client needs when sourcing talent.

 In comparison, the traditional split-desk recruiting, often termed 180 recruitment, provides a focused alternative.
 It narrows the scope of work, potentially reducing costs and offering a structured training ground for new recruits.
 Yet, misaligned incentives and miscommunication challenges must be addressed.